-We all have to deal with them – people who do not take accountability for their actions.
-These people always want to focus on every thing but themselves and their actions.
+We all have to deal with the people who are unaccountable for their actions.
+These people always want to focus on everything but themselves and their actions.
 When they are the cause of their problems they are always looking to deflect responsibility.
 Why are you picking on me?
 Why don’t you hold others accountable?
 How come you don’t talk to them about this?

-People who can’t take accountability like to control the conversation in order deflect and distract.
+People who are unaccountable like to control the conversation in order deflect and distract.
 So what’s the best way to get them focused and working on correcting their performance?

 Own the Conversation

 You need to own the conversation.
 When you are talking to somebody who likes to deflect responsibility don’t let them.
 Keep them focused on their actions and what is in their control.
 Don’t allow them to sidetrack the conversation and turn the focus to others.
 When they start going off the tracks and putting the focus on others take them back to what they are doing.
 Remind them that the only thing that they control is their own actions.
 Don’t discuss the actions of others.
 Keep the conversation focused on your concerns with helping them improve their performance.

 Another habit of people who don’t take accountability is that they like to turn the conversation to rumor, supposition, and hearsay.
 Present them with facts and keep taking them back to facts.
 Show them exactly how they are falling short of expectations by presenting them with clear examples.
 If you have production metrics use them to demonstrate where goals are not being met and what the targets are for acceptable performance.
 Whatever it is you use to track performance use that as your framework for discussing performance and keep that your focus.